FailAcademy/learning/wdp-vancouver/_slides/week-02/04b-jquery-animation.md

 # Form Element Selectors

-jQuery has special selectors that allow you to easily grab onto form elements, some of which include*:
+jQuery has special selectors that allow you to easily grab onto form elements, some of which include:

 - `:checkbox`
 - `:input`